 Qualification and specification levels are based in part upon product failure rate.
 We must continuously perform tests on our products, and for products that are qualified, the results of these tests must be reported to the qualifying organization.
-If a product fails to meet the requirements for the applicable classification level, the product's classification may be suspended or reduced to a lower level.
-During the time that the classification is suspended or reduced to a lower level, net revenues and earnings attributable to that product may be adversely affected.
+If a product fails to meet the requirements for the applicable classification level, the product's classification may be suspended or reduced to a lower level, net revenues and earnings attributable to that product may be adversely affected.